apache/opendal/core/src/docs/rfcs/3898_concurrent_writer.md

 # Reference-level explanation

+The concurrent write capability is only supported for services that have implemented the `MultipartUploadWriter` or `RangeWriter`.
+Otherwise, setting the `concurrent` parameter will have no effect (Same as default behavior).
-This feature will be implemented in the `MultipartUploadWriter`, which will utilize a `ConcurrentFutures<WriteTask>` as a task queue to store concurrent write tasks.

-A `concurrent` field of type `usize` will be introduced to `OpWrite`.
-If `concurrent` is set to 0 or 1, it functions with default behavior.
-However, if concurrent is set to number larger than 1, it denotes the maximum concurrent write task amount that the `MultipartUploadWriter` can utilize.
+This feature will be implemented in the `MultipartUploadWriter` and `RangeWriter`, which will utilize a `ConcurrentFutures<WriteTask>` as a task queue to store concurrent write tasks.
+A `concurrent` field of type `usize` will be introduced to `OpWrite` to allow the user setting the maximum concurrent write task amount.

-When the upper layer invokes `poll_write`, the  `MultipartUploadWriter` pushes `concurrent` upload parts to the task queue (`ConcurrentFutures<WriteTask>`) if there are available slots.
-If the task queue is full, the `MultipartUploadWriter` waits for the first task to yield results.
+When the upper layer invokes `poll_write`, the  `Writer` pushes write to the task queue (`ConcurrentFutures<WriteTask>`) if there are available slots, and then relinquishes control back to the upper layer.
+This allows for up to `concurrent` write tasks to uploaded concurrently without waiting.
+If the task queue is full, the `Writer` waits for the first task to yield results.

+In the future, we can introduce the `write_at` for `fs` and use `ConcurrentFutureUnordered` instead of `ConcurrentFutures.`.

 # Drawbacks

-None
+- More memory usage
+- More concurrent connections

 # Rationale and alternatives